-Notice to Oregon Residents.
-Investment Certificates held by Oregon residents will not renew automatically upon maturity.
-Instead, Oregon investors will receive the same type of maturity notice as that described for Term Certificates on page 14, and Oregon investors will have the opportunity to notify us if they intend to renew their investments.
+Oregon.
+Investment Certificates held by Oregon investors will not renew automatically upon maturity.
+Instead, Oregon investors will receive the same type of maturity notice as that described for Term Certificates on page 13 and will have the opportunity to notify us if they intend to renew their investments.
 Oregon investors who do not request renewal will have their funds promptly returned, subject to the availability of funds.
 We have no obligation to pay interest, and no one has the right to receive interest following the maturity of a Term Certificate, unless the Term Certificate is reinvested in accordance with the procedure stated above.

-Notice to Pennsylvania Residents.
-PENNSYLVANIA RESIDENTS WHO PURCHASE INVESTMENT CERTIFICATES HAVE THE RIGHT TO WITHDRAW FROM THE PURCHASE PURSUANT TO SECTION 207(M) OF THE PENNSYLVANIA SECURITIES ACT OF 1972.
-IF YOU ACCEPT AN OFFER TO PURCHASE INVESTMENT CERTIFICATES, YOU MAY ELECT, WITHIN TWO BUSINESS DAYS AFTER THE FIRST TIME YOU HAVE RECEIVED THIS OFFERING CIRCULAR, TO WITHDRAW YOUR SUBSCRIPTION AGREEMENT AND RECEIVE A FULL REFUND OF ALL MONIES PAID BY YOU.
+Pennsylvania.
+UNDER SECTION 207(M) OF THE PENNSYLVANIA SECURITIES ACT OF 1972, YOU MAY ELECT, WITHIN TWO BUSINESS DAYS AFTER THE FIRST TIME YOU HAVE RECEIVED THIS OFFERING CIRCULAR, TO WITHDRAW YOUR SUBSCRIPTION AGREEMENT AND RECEIVE A FULL REFUND OF ALL MONIES PAID BY YOU.
 YOUR WITHDRAWAL WILL BE WITHOUT ANY FURTHER LIABILITY TO ANY PERSON.
-TO ACCOMPLISH THIS WITHDRAWAL, YOU NEED ONLY SEND A WRITTEN NOTICE IN THE FORM OF A LETTER, TELEGRAM, FACSIMILE OR ELECTRONIC MAIL TO CIF INDICATING YOUR INTENTION TO WITHDRAW.
-SUCH NOTICE SHOULD BE SENT AND POSTMARKED PRIOR TO THE END OF THE AFOREMENTIONED SECOND BUSINESS DAY.
-IF YOU ARE SENDING A LETTER, IT IS PRUDENT TO SEND IT BY CERTIFIED MAIL, RETURN RECEIPT REQUESTED, TO ENSURE THAT IT IS RECEIVED AND ALSO TO EVIDENCE THE TIME WHEN IT WAS MAILED.
+TO ACCOMPLISH THIS WITHDRAWAL, YOU NEED ONLY SEND A WRITTEN NOTICE TO CIF INDICATING YOUR INTENTION TO WITHDRAWA.